• Skip to primary navigation

 5 from 1 vote

-While these are NOT a traditional tamales recipe, they are easy turkey tamales made with leftover Thanksgiving meat.
+These easy turkey tamales are made with leftover Thanksgiving meat.
 Deliciously soft dough and meaty filling inside every corn husks.
 This recipe makes 36 tamales.

 Servings: 12 servings